EmployeeIssues.comU.S. Employee Rights in Plain English

 Legality

-The quality or state of being legal, observance of law, adherence to law, an obligation under law, or a matter directly related to law.
+The quality or state of being legal or enforceable, observance of law, adherence to law, an obligation under law, or a matter directly related to law.
 Plural is legalities.

 Legislate

-To create legislation (such as laws, ordinances and regulations) as does a legislative branch of government, also referred to as a legislature.
+To create legislation (such as laws, ordinances or regulations) as does a legislative branch of government, also referred to as a legislature.

 Liable